Smartsheet Inc. (SMAR) CEO Mark Mader on Q1 2021 Results - Earnings Call Transcript

 Thank you, Aaron.
 And thank you everyone for joining us on our first quarter earnings call.

 The last couple of months have underscored just how interconnected we are, our communities, employees, customers and partners.
-In that spirit, I'm pleased to see our team despite significant disruptions to our collective personal professional lives worked to support one another.
+In that spirit, I'm pleased to see how our team despite significant disruptions to our collective personal and professional lives has worked to support one another.

 Our team's commitment to each other and to our customers has never been stronger despite or perhaps because of these extraordinary circumstances.
 I'm grateful for the teams work and dedication.

-For the first quarter, we generated revenue of $85.5 million and non-GAAP operating loss of $13.6 million above the guidance we set in March.
-Our billings came in below our guidance at $89.9 million as a result of extension of accommodations to customers impacted by COVID.
+For the first quarter, we generated revenue of $85.5 million and non-GAAP operating loss of $13.6 million above the guidance we set in March while our billings came in below our guidance at $89.9 million as a result of extension of accommodations to customers impacted by COVID.

 Since the onset of the pandemic, we've seen how the speed with which the Smartsheet platform can be deployed and the agility it enables has aided in our customers response to COVID.
-For example, a global healthcare customer recently expanded their use of Smartsheet in order to coordinate the scale distribution of antibody tests to thousands of analyzers and hundreds of lab sites across the U.S. The speed with which the Smartsheet Park solution could move from concept to production became a clear differentiator and demonstrated our ability to rapidly orchestrate high value enterprise scale workloads.
+For example, a global healthcare customer recently expanded their use of Smartsheet in order to coordinate the scale distribution of antibody tests to thousands of analyzers at hundreds of lab sites across the U.S. The speed with which the Smartsheet Park solution could move from concept to production became a clear differentiator and demonstrated our ability to rapidly orchestrate high value enterprise scale workloads.

-In March, we made available a set of templates that enable the creation of aid the offering his deployed nearly 14,000 times as an information hub and Resource Center for employees and as a way that organizations can assess risks and collect data on health changes [Technical Difficulty].
+In March, we made available a set of templates that enable the creation [of aid] [ph] the offering his deployed nearly 14,000 times as an information hub and Resource Center for employees and as a way that organizations can assess risks and collect data on health changes [Technical Difficulty].

 And we are also supporting the government's ongoing response to COVID.
 As announced during our last call, U.S. government agencies responding to the crisis can use our FedRAMP authorized environment free of charge and without obligations.
 To-date nearly 100 federal, state and local agencies have availed themselves of this offer.

-While on the topic of Smartsheet Gov, I mentioned that we made significant progress toward achieving Department of Defense impact level 4 [IO-4] [ph] authorization.
+While on the topic of Smartsheet Gov, I mentioned that we made significant progress toward achieving Department of Defense impact level 4, IL-4 authorization.
 Doing so will enable the aerospace and DoD sectors to securely and efficiently deploy Smartsheet Gov platform to modernize their workflows and processes.
-We believe we're in a solid position to expand the use of Smartsheet in these sectors and expect to achieve [IO-4] [ph] authorization in the near future.
+We believe we're in a solid position to expand the use of Smartsheet in these sectors and expect to achieve IL-4 authorization in the near future.

 We saw many organizations on the front lines of COVID significantly increased their use of Smartsheet during the first quarter.
 For example, the Department of Health and Mental Hygiene for one particularly hard hit American city saw their number of active users increased by 700 a 12-fold increase.
 The medical air transport company which has been a Smartsheet customer since 2015 saw active users increase by more than 1500 a 10-fold increase.
 And a payment processing company for vehicle fleets increased their usage by nearly 1800 active users an 8-fold increase.
 Overall, total users were over 6.75 million at the end of Q1 up from 6.3 million at the end of Q4.